shredding/stellar-bot/README.md

 The stellar tip bot is there to thank people for help, be friendly, buy someone a coffee and spread the word about the amazing stellar network.

+Here are a few features we want to highlight:

+- *almost* instance deposit and withdrawal
+- anonymous deposits
+- easy and cross plattform tipping (reddit, twitter)
+- on-platform balance checks
+- fast free tipping
+- automatic account funding for withdrawals > 1 XLM

+Try it out!

 ## Use

 You can use the stellar bot on [reddit](https://www.lumenauts.com/tutorials/how-to-tip-with-the-stellar-subreddit-tipping-bot) and [twitter](https://twitter.com/xlm_bot)!